Kezzryn/Advent-of-Code/2022/README.md

 Day 9 - Rope Bridge
 - Snake simulator.
-- In this one we iteraivly apply some simple rules to an array of Points, shifting them one at a time to follow the leader.
+- In this one we iteratively  apply some simple rules to an array of Points, shifting them one at a time to follow the leader.

 Day 10 - Cathode-Ray Tube
 - Simple register and clock simulation
-- My answer to this was to simulate the the two instructions, with the addx instruction morphing between cycles to indicate if it was on its load or execute sequence.
+- My answer to this was to simulate the two instructions, with the addx instruction morphing between cycles to indicate if it was on its load or execute sequence.

 Day 11 - Monkey in the Middle
 - This is a game of moving items around, with a growing "worry factor" that needs to be tracked and operated on for each move.
-- Part 2 of this puzzle involved Chinese Remainder Theorm as a way to manage the super large numbers the "worry factor" would become.
+- Part 2 of this puzzle involved Chinese Remainder Theorem as a way to manage the super large numbers the "worry factor" would become.

 Day 12 - Hill Climbing Algorithm
 - Find the shortest path from A to B.
-- Implmented an A* pathfinding algorithm based off the Wikipedia psudocode.
+- Implemented an A* pathfinding algorithm based off the Wikipedia psudocode.

 Day 13 - Distress Signal
-- Compairing nested lists of integers and lists, which can be blank.
+- Comparing nested lists of integers and lists, which can be blank.
 - Packet object implements IComparable, IEquatable, and IComparisonOperators all so I can use A < B and List<Packet>.Sort();

 Day 14 - Regolith Reservoir